neondatabase/postgresql_anonymizer/README.md

 [personally identifiable information] (PII) or commercially sensitive data from a PostgreSQL database.

-The projet is aiming toward a **declarative approach** of anonymization.
+The project is aiming toward a **declarative approach** of anonymization.
 This means we're trying to extend PostgreSQL Data Definition Language (DDL) in order to specify the anonymization strategy inside the table definition itself.